 Cards are categorized by their rarity from common, uncommon, rare and mythic rare.
 A very rare and powerful card called the Black Lotus of which 1100 were printed in 1993-1994, sold for $87,000 on eBay in 2018.

-There are 5 colours of cards in Magic, each colour represents a different school of magic and each plays in a very different way.
+There are 5 colors of cards in Magic, each color represents a different school of magic and each plays in a very different way.

 - Red – Fire – Destruction and causing quick damage

 - White – Land – Boosting and protecting your arsenal and giving life points

 - Blue – Water – Manipulating the game around you and controlling other players

 - Black – Swamp – Draining life from opponents and trading your own creatures for powerful gains

 - Green – Forest – Growing and amassing lots of creatures including giant creatures